The Real Housewives of Miami season 1: Cast and synopsis

 Six housewives were featured during the first season of The Real Housewives of Miami, who were described as "homemakers, businesswomen, and philanthropists" and "six of the most connected and influential women of Miami".
 Shortly after the season aired, Andy Cohen described the women as "great characters".

-Cristy Rice is recently divorced from NBA superstar Glen Rice, but she doesn't let that hold her back.
+Cristy Rice is recently divorced from NBA superstar Glen Rice, but she does not let that hold her back.
 Cristy balances her new phase of life being a single mom of three, running her own clothing store and living out loud while enjoying the nightlife.
 Larsa Pippen is an Assyrian Lebanese beauty who is a close friends to Cristy and wife of Scottie Pippen, another NBA superstar.
 Larsa balances her life successfully from being a wife, a mother to her four young kids, three boys and 1 girl, and a boss to her nannies she keeps firing.
-When Larsa isn't focusing on being a wife, mother, or boss, she enjoys spending a little time on herself.
+When Larsa is not focusing on being a wife, mother, or boss, she enjoys spending a little time on herself.